|Nutrition Facts (per serving)|

-Potato Balls or Aloo Balls as they are known in Trinidad and Tobago and Guyana, are a savory mixture of mashed potatoes rolled into balls, battered and deep fried.
-It can be eaten by it self but it is often served with some kind of chutney (not the North American type of chutneys).
-I'm talking here about a freshly made chutney of tart fruits balanced with sugar and heat from peppers, such as green mango chutney.
+Potato Balls or Aloo Balls as they are known in Trinidad and Tobago and Guyana is a savory mixture of mashed potatoes rolled into balls, battered and deep-fried.
+It can be eaten by itself but it is often served with some kind of chutney (not the North American type of chutneys).
+I'm talking here about a freshly made chutney of tart fruits balanced with sugar and heat from peppers, such as a green mango chutney.

 It's a great way to use up mashed potatoes.

 “These Aloo Balls were absolutely delicious.
 The spice combination was well-balanced and colorful.
 I served these as a side with steak, but I could definitely see these being served as a tasty appetizer, or as the author suggests, with chutney.
 I love exploring street food recipes, and this one is a winner.” —Diana Andrews